Oregon Coast Road Trip - Your Four Day Road Trip Guide!

-Did someone say road trip?!
-Isn't there just something so freeing to be out on the open road, taking time to explore wherever your heart desires vs having to get from point A to point B in exactly two hours?!
 If you love road trips + scenic vistas as much as I do, grab your favorite road trip snack and let's wander down the Oregon Coast together!
-Check out my four day guide to the Oregon Coast below!
+Check out my four day road trip guide to the Oregon Coast below!

-(And if road trips are just not your thing, it's an even more #FelizFriday because I went on a road trip for ya -- scroll on through to see the beauty of the Oregon Coast sans the road trip!)
+(And if road trips are just not your thing, it's an even more #FelizFriday because I went on a road trip for ya + you get to come along via my photos!
+Scroll on through to see the beauty of the Oregon Coast sans sitting shot gun!)

 You ready to explore the mystical Oregon Coast?
 Heck yea!
 But first, let's talk about some basics!

+Where did I stay?
 We stayed in AirBnBs that were dog friendly -- Gidget loves road trips too!
-We spent our first night in Rockaway Beach, OR, and two nights at a super cool, renovated vintage trailer just north of Yachats.
+We spent our first night in Rockaway Beach, OR, and two nights at a super cool, renovated vintage Silver Streak trailer just north of Yachats.
 Because there were so many beautiful places on the coast to explore and were not covering a ton of miles, we ended up driving back and forth a bit.

 And now, we're ready to adventure down the Oregon Coast...